Alday family murders: Background

 The Alday family had been established in their Seminole County farming community near the Chattahoochee River for over 100 years prior to the murders.
 A surviving Alday family member, Bud Alday, who was Ned Alday's brother, the uncle of several of the murder victims, and was largely considered a "spokesperson" for the family in the aftermath of the murders and ensuing trials, stated that the family had a good reputation in the area, were involved in the Baptist Church, and were close-knit, despite rumors of internal strife amongst several Aldays regarding division of the large amount of property they owned.
 At least two of the younger Alday murder victims were deacons at the Spring Creek Baptist Church, which Ned had helped construct years prior.
 The Aldays were active in their church, as one was the chairman of the board of deacons, one was the Sunday school superintendent, Chester was the song leader, Jimmy was the training union director, and Jerry was the church clerk and treasurer.

-Ned was the father of Jerry, Jimmy, and Chester Alday, and the brother of Aubrey Alday.
-Jerry was married to Mary Alday.
+Ned was the father of Jerry Nelson Alday, Jimmy Cecil Alday, and Chester Addis Alday, and the brother of Aubrey Alday.
+Jerry was married to Mary Alday (née Campbell).
 The family's traditional routine involved Ernestine, Ned's wife, preparing lunch for the men while they worked on the family farm, while Mary Alday worked at her occupation in Donalsonville.
 At the time the burglary that preceded the murders initially took place, the Alday men were outdoors working on the farm.

 At the time of the murders, Ned Alday was approximately 62 years old; Aubrey was around 57; Jerry was approximately 35 years old; Chester was approximately 32; Jimmy was approximately 25; and Mary Alday was approximately 26.